Last updated: May 4, 2026

 - Who can get it: A claimant who was age 65 or older for all of 2025, lived in Kansas all year, had household income of $25,380 or less, owned and occupied the home during 2025, and had a home value of $350,000 or less.

-- What to gather: Your 2025 tax statement, 2025 income records for everyone in the household, Social Security statements, and any other proof of income.
-Kansas counts 100% of Social Security and Supplemental Security Income on SAFESR, except disability payments.
+- What to gather: Your tax statement, 2025 income records for everyone in the household, Social Security statements, and any other proof of income.
+SAFESR counts 100% of Social Security and Supplemental Security Income, except disability payments.

 Property Tax Relief for Seniors and Disabled Veterans, or SVR (Form K-40SVR)

-- What it is: A freeze-like refund for older owners and disabled veterans when property taxes rise above a base year.
+- What it is: A freeze-like refund for older owners, disabled veterans, and some surviving spouses when taxes rise above a base year.

 - How it helps: The refund is the difference between your current-year homestead tax and your base-year homestead tax.

-- What to gather: Pages 1 and 2 of your federal Form 1040, records for all household members, and a current Veterans Affairs disability letter if you are filing as a disabled veteran.
-Caregivers may also need power-of-attorney or guardianship papers.
+- What to gather: Pages 1 and 2 of your federal Form 1040, records for all household members, and a current Veterans Affairs disability letter if filing as a disabled veteran.
+Caregivers may need power-of-attorney or guardianship papers.

 Where county and city rules change fast